abpframework/abp/docs/en/others/penetration-test-report.md

-# ABP Commercial Penetration Test Report
+# ABP Penetration Test Report

 The ABP Commercial MVC `v8.0.0` application template has been tested against security vulnerabilities by the [OWASP ZAP v2.14.0](https://www.zaproxy.org/) tool.
 The demo web application was started on the `https://localhost:44349` address.
 The below alerts have been reported by the pentest tool.
 These alerts are sorted by the risk level as high, medium, and low.
 The informational alerts are not mentioned in this document.